Applied Part 5. Mutation Testing of Specifications

 Reviewable Trace

-The out/ directory is a local run result and is ignored in book2/examples/.gitignore.
-Do not commit it as an educational artifact and do not commit for the sake of a checkmark.
-For the first pass a line in capstone/validation.md is sufficient: seed, operators, three metrics, and verdict.
+The out/ directory is the result of a local run and is ignored in book2/examples/.gitignore.
+Do not commit it as an educational artifact and don't make a commit for the sake of a checkmark.
+For the first pass, a line in capstone/validation.md is enough: seed, operators, three metrics, and verdict.

-In your own production repository you may store a short report outputs/immunity.last-run.json if it is created by CI and participates in review.
-In the educational route the source of truth remains the reproducible command and the minimal capstone fragment above.
+In your production repository you can keep a short report outputs/immunity.last-run.json if it is created by CI and participates in review.
+In the educational route, the source of truth remains the reproducible command and the minimal capstone fragment above.

 Key Ideas

-Divide degenerate incident process scenarios into four classes.
-Empty fields — this is not just null: it also includes empty strings, empty owner arrays, missing severity, service_id, or runbook_ref — any emptiness without which it is impossible to choose a safe action.
-Temporal anomalies look formally correct: there is an ISO timestamp, but response_timestamp turns out to be earlier than event_received_at or later than the agreed now.
-Reversible escalation cycles and recursive dependencies are more dangerous than ordinary omissions — they can send the execution harness into infinite redefinition of owner, priority, or next action.
+Divide degenerate incident-process scenarios into four classes.
+Empty fields are not just null: they also include empty strings, empty owner arrays, missing severity, service_id, or runbook_ref — any emptiness that makes it impossible to choose a safe action.
+Temporal anomalies look formally correct: the ISO timestamp exists, but response_timestamp turns out to be earlier than event_received_at or later than the agreed-upon now.
+Reversible escalation cycles and recursive dependencies are more dangerous than ordinary omissions — they can send the executive loop into infinite redefinition of owner, priority, or next action.

-Let us introduce one more concept.
-Mutation factory — not a random noise generator, but a deterministic mutator over a correct base_spec.json.
+Let's introduce another concept.
+Mutation factory is not a random noise generator, but a deterministic mutator on top of the correct base_spec.json.
 The base specification is parsed into an abstract syntax tree (AST) with explicit Given/When/Then nodes, an SLA matrix, escalation rules, and JSON Schema fragments.
-Operators are then applied to it:
+Then the following operators are applied to it:

 Future extensions will add RecursiveDependency for indirect recursion between computed fields.

 The principle "one mutant — one expected failure" is the main rule of the factory.
-Let us show the contrast.
+Let's show the contrast.

 Bad:

-> one mutant simultaneously zeroes out service_id, reverses the escalation graph, and inverts priorities; expected_failure is not set.
+> one mutant simultaneously zeros out service_id, reverses the escalation graph, and inverts priorities; expected_failure is not specified.

-Problem: on failure the cause cannot be localized.
-The validator may stop on any of the three defects, regression is tied to a composite artifact.
+Problem: on failure you cannot localize the cause.
+The validator may stop on any of the three defects; the regression is bound to a composite artifact.

 Good:

-> one mutator Nullify zeroes out only severity; expected_failure.code = EMPTY_REQUIRED_FIELD, halt_before = When:evaluate_sla_window.
+> a single Nullify mutator zeroes out only severity; expected_failure.code = EMPTY_REQUIRED_FIELD, halt_before = When:evaluate_sla_window.

-Each run gets a fixed seed (seed).
-The same input creates the same list of mutation_id in a stable order.
-This is critical for the Verifier/Implementor duel: a disputed case can be reproduced, given to both roles, and checked which one violated the contract.
+Each run receives a fixed seed.
+The same input produces the same list of mutation_id in a stable order.
+This is critical for the Verifier/Implementer duel: a disputed case can be reproduced, given to both roles, and checked for who actually violated the contract.

-> [runnable] — the minimal implementation of this interface is in examples/stress-mutator/README.md.
+> [runnable] — a minimal implementation of this interface is in examples/stress-mutator/README.md.

 cd book2/examples/stress-mutator